Sloane Street is home to global luxury retail and a vibrant residential neighbourhood. If Sloane Street blooms, so does London.

 Harriet Street to Cadogan Place north

-Cadogan Place North to Pont Street
+Cadogan Place North to Cadogan Place South

-Cadogan Place south to Sloane Square
+Cadogan Place South to Sloane Square

 Please note, the dates and times of this work are only indicative and may take longer than expected if the site team encounters any unforeseen difficulties, such as engineering challenges or bad weather.